 Certain cities have different requirements; however, in general, you will need the following documentation:

 - Title, current registration or rental agreement to prove ownership/agency.
-If this information is inside the stored vehicle, you will be allowed to retrieve it at no charge.

 If a person other than the registered owner is retrieving the vehicle, that person will need the following: